EBISPOT/OntoString/README.md

 OntoString is a tool for curating mappings from free text to ontology terms.

-## Requirements to build and run locally
+## Build and run locally

-* Local MongoDB instance running on port `27017`
+1. You need a local MongoDB instance running on port `27017`
-* Some test credentials and data added to the DB (if authentication is turned on) - see https://github.com/EBISPOT/OntoString/wiki/Test-data
-* Alternatively:
-  * Add at least one `super` user in the DB in the `users` collection:
+2. Add at least one `super` user in the DB in the `users` collection:
   ```
   db.users.insert({
     "name": "Super user",